kennylin894/workshopTwo_neighborhoodLibrary/README.md

-# 📚 Neighborhood Library App
+# 📚 Neighborhood Library Application

 Welcome to the **Neighborhood Library App**, a simple Java console-based application that helps manage book check-ins and check-outs.